TIN0-m/Home-Lab/Deployment-Guide.md

+# Deployment Guide
+##### This is a step by step guide to how the VPC was set up and all the components it has have been set up.

-Phase 1: AWS Account Preparation ⚙️
+## AWS Account Preparation
-Sign Up for AWS & Set Up Billing Alarms (Crucial!):

-If you don't have an AWS account, sign up at aws.amazon.com.
+1. #### If you don't have an AWS account, sign up at aws.amazon.com.

-Set up a billing alarm: Go to CloudWatch -> Alarms -> Create alarm.
-Select "Billing" metric "EstimatedCharges" and set a threshold (e.g., $5 USD).
-Configure it to notify you via email or SMS.
-This is your primary safeguard against unexpected costs.

-Select Your AWS Region:
+2. #### Select Your AWS Region:
 In the AWS Management Console, look at the top right corner.
-Ensure you select "Europe (Frankfurt) eu-central-1" or "Africa (Cape Town) eu-west-1" if available and you prefer local.
+Ensure you select "Africa (Cape Town) " if available and you prefer local.
 For this guide, I'll use eu-west-1.
 Consistency in region is important.

-Create an EC2 Key Pair:
+3. #### Create an EC2 Key Pair:

-Go to EC2 dashboard.
+3.1   - Go to EC2 dashboard.

-In the left navigation pane, under "Network & Security," click "Key Pairs."
+3.2   - In the left navigation pane, under "Network & Security," click "Key Pairs."

-Click "Create key pair."
+3.3   - Click "Create key pair."

-Name: soc-lab-keypair
+3.4   - Name: "Something suitable"

-Key pair type: RSA
+3.5   - Key pair type: RSA

-Private key file format: .pem
+3.6   - Private key file format: .pem

-Click "Create key pair."
+3.7   - Click "Create key pair."

-Download the .pem file immediately.
+3.8   - Download the .pem file immediately.
 Keep it secure; you'll need it to connect to your instances via SSH/RDP.

-Phase 2: AWS VPC Network Infrastructure Setup 🌐
-This is the backbone of your lab.
-We'll build the VPC, subnets, route tables, and NAT Gateway.

-Create Your Virtual Private Cloud (VPC):

-Go to the VPC dashboard.

-In the left navigation pane, click "Your VPCs."

-Click "Create VPC."

-Name tag: SOC-Lab-VPC

-IPv4 CIDR block: 10.0.0.0/16 (This gives you a large, private IP range for all your resources).

-Leave other settings as default.

-Click "Create VPC."

-Create Subnets:

-In the VPC dashboard, click "Subnets."

-Click "Create subnet."

-Repeat this process four times for the following subnets.
-Ensure you select your SOC-Lab-VPC for each.

-Name tag: SOC-Lab-Public-Subnet

-Availability Zone: Choose one (e.g., eu-west-1a).

-IPv4 CIDR block: 10.0.1.0/24

-Name tag: SOC-Lab-Enterprise-Subnet

-Availability Zone: Use the same AZ as your Public Subnet (e.g., eu-west-1a) for simplicity in a lab.

-IPv4 CIDR block: 10.0.10.0/24

-Name tag: SOC-Lab-SOC-Tooling-Subnet

-Availability Zone: Same AZ (e.g., eu-west-1a).

-IPv4 CIDR block: 10.0.20.0/24

-Name tag: SOC-Lab-Management-Subnet

-Availability Zone: Same AZ (e.g., eu-west-1a).

-IPv4 CIDR block: 10.0.30.0/24

-Click "Create subnet" after configuring each one.

-Create and Attach an Internet Gateway (IGW):

-In the VPC dashboard, click "Internet Gateways."

-Click "Create internet gateway."

-Name tag: SOC-Lab-IGW

-Click "Create internet gateway."

-Once created, select it and click "Actions" -> "Attach to VPC."

-Select your SOC-Lab-VPC from the dropdown.

-Click "Attach internet gateway."

-Create Route Tables:

-In the VPC dashboard, click "Route Tables."

-a.
-Create Public Route Table:

-Click "Create route table."

-Name tag: SOC-Lab-Public-RT

-VPC: Select SOC-Lab-VPC.

-Click "Create route table."

-Select SOC-Lab-Public-RT.
+4. ## AWS VPC Network Infrastructure Setup
+**Creating the Virtual Private Cloud (VPC):**
+4.1 - Go to the VPC dashboard.
+4.2 - In the left navigation pane, click "Your VPCs."
+4.3 - Click "Create VPC."
+4.4 - Name tag: Lab
+4.5 - IPv4 CIDR block: 10.0.0.0/16 (This gives you a large, private IP range for all your resources).
+4.6 - Leave other settings as default.
+4.7 - Click "Create VPC."
+4.8 - Create Subnets:
+4.9 - In the VPC dashboard, click "Subnets."
+4.10 - Click "Create subnet."

+5. ## Subnets Setup
+**Repeat this process four times for the following subnets.**

+5.1 - Name tag: Public-Subnet
+5.2 - Availability Zone: Choose one (e.g., eu-west-1a).
+5.3 - IPv4 CIDR block: 10.0.1.0/24

+**For the rest of the subnets please ensure that the IPv4 CIDR blocks are set as follows:**
+- Coperate Network : 10.0.10.0/24
+- SOC Hub          : 10.0.20.0/24
+- Management       : 10.0.30.0/24

+6. ## Internet Gateway Setup

+6.1 - In the VPC dashboard, click "Internet Gateways."
+6.2 - Click "Create internet gateway."
+6.3 - Name tag: SOC-Lab-IGW
+6.4 - Click "Create internet gateway."
+6.5 - Once created, select it and click "Actions" -> "Attach to VPC."
+6.6 - Select your SOC-Lab-VPC from the dropdown.
+6.7 - Click "Attach internet gateway."

+7. ## Create Route Tables:
+**Repeat this twice for the Private and Public route tables**

+7.1 - In the VPC dashboard, click "Route Tables."
+7.2 - Create Public Route Table:
+7.3 - Click "Create route table."
+7.4 - Name tag: SOC-Lab-Public-RT
+7.5 - VPC: Select SOC-Lab-VPC.
+7.6 - Click "Create route table."
+7.7 - Select SOC-Lab-Public-RT.
 Go to the "Routes" tab -> "Edit routes."

-Click "Add route."
+7.8 - Click "Add route."

-Destination: 0.0.0.0/0 (this means "all internet traffic")
+7.9 - Destination: 0.0.0.0/0 (this means "all internet traffic")

-Target: Select "Internet Gateway" and choose your SOC-Lab-IGW.
+7.10 - Target: Select "Internet Gateway" and choose your SOC-Lab-IGW.

-Click "Save changes."
+7.11 - Click "Save changes."

-Go to the "Subnet associations" tab -> "Edit subnet associations."
+7.12 - Go to the "Subnet associations" tab -> "Edit subnet associations."

-Select SOC-Lab-Public-Subnet.
+7.13 - Select SOC-Lab-Public-Subnet.

-Click "Save associations."
+7.14 - Click "Save associations."

-b.
-Create Private Route Table:

-Click "Create route table."

-Name tag: SOC-Lab-Private-RT

-VPC: Select SOC-Lab-VPC.

-Click "Create route table."
+**For the Private route table please take note of the following:**

-Do NOT add the 0.0.0.0/0 route yet.
+- Do NOT add the 0.0.0.0/0 route yet.
 We'll do that after the NAT Gateway.

-Go to the "Subnet associations" tab -> "Edit subnet associations."

-Select SOC-Lab-Enterprise-Subnet, SOC-Lab-SOC-Tooling-Subnet, and SOC-Lab-Management-Subnet.
+- Select SOC-Lab-Enterprise-Subnet, SOC-Lab-SOC-Tooling-Subnet, and SOC-Lab-Management-Subnet.

-Click "Save associations."

-Create NAT Gateway:
+8. ## Create NAT Gateway:

-In the VPC dashboard, click "NAT Gateways."
+8.1 - In the VPC dashboard, click "NAT Gateways."

-Click "Create NAT gateway."
+8.2 - Click "Create NAT gateway."

-Name tag: SOC-Lab-NAT-GW
+8.3 - Name tag: SOC-Lab-NAT-GW

-Subnet: Select SOC-Lab-Public-Subnet (the NAT GW must be in a public subnet).
+8.4 - Subnet: Select SOC-Lab-Public-Subnet (the NAT GW must be in a public subnet).

-Connectivity Type: Public.
+8.5 - Connectivity Type: Public.

-Elastic IP allocation ID: Click "Allocate an Elastic IP address" (this gives it a static public IP).
+8.6 - Elastic IP allocation ID: Click "Allocate an Elastic IP address" (this gives it a static public IP).

-Click "Create NAT gateway."
+8.7 - Click "Create NAT gateway."
 This might take a few minutes to become available.

-Update Private Route Table to Use NAT Gateway:
+8.8 - Update Private Route Table to Use NAT Gateway:

-Once the NAT Gateway status is "Available" (check in the NAT Gateway section), go back to "Route Tables" in the VPC dashboard.
+8.9 - Once the NAT Gateway status is "Available" (check in the NAT Gateway section), go back to "Route Tables" in the VPC dashboard.

-Select SOC-Lab-Private-RT.
+**This is the part we update the route table for the Private route table** 8.10 - Select SOC-Lab-Private-RT.
 Go to the "Routes" tab -> "Edit routes."

-Click "Add route."
+8.11 - Click "Add route."

-Destination: 0.0.0.0/0
+8.12 - Destination: 0.0.0.0/0

-Target: Select "NAT Gateway" and choose your SOC-Lab-NAT-GW.
+8.13 - Target: Select "NAT Gateway" and choose your SOC-Lab-NAT-GW.

-Click "Save changes."
+8.14 - Click "Save changes."

-Phase 3: AWS Security Groups (Firewalls for Instances) 🔒 We'll create the necessary Security Groups (SGs) to control traffic to and from your EC2 instances.
+9. ## Security Groups

-Create Security Groups:
+**Repeat this twice for each of the Security Groups** 9.1 - Create Security Groups:

-Go to the EC2 dashboard.
+9.2 - Go to the EC2 dashboard.

-In the left navigation pane, under "Network & Security," click "Security Groups."
+9.3 - In the left navigation pane, under "Network & Security," click "Security Groups."

-Click "Create security group."
+9.4 - Click "Create security group."

-Repeat this for each SG listed below.
-Ensure you select your SOC-Lab-VPC for each.

-a.
-SOC-Lab-JumpBox-SG (Critical for Initial Access)

-Description: Allows secure RDP/SSH access to the Jump Box.
+9.5 - SOC-Lab-JumpBox-SG (Critical for Initial Access) 9.6 - Description: Allows secure RDP/SSH access to the Jump Box.

-Inbound rules:
+9.7 - Inbound rules:

-Type: RDP (Port 3389)
+- Type: RDP (Port 3389)

-Source: "My IP" (AWS will auto-detect your current public IP.
-If your IP changes, you'll need to update this, or use a CIDR for your home network).
+- Source: "My IP".

-Add another rule if using Linux Jump Box: Type: SSH (Port 22), Source: "My IP".
+- Add another rule if using Linux Jump Box: Type: SSH (Port 22), Source: "My IP".
+9.8 - Outbound rules:

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - this is temporary, we'll refine it later.
+All traffic (0.0.0.0/0) to All (::/0) - this is temporary, we'll refine it later.

 b.
 SOC-Lab-AD-DC-SG

-Description: Security Group for Active Directory Domain Controller.

-Inbound rules:
+9.7 - Inbound rules:

-Type: RDP (Port 3389), Source: SOC-Lab-JumpBox-SG (select by SG ID).
+Type: RDP (Port 3389)
+Source: SOC-Lab-JumpBox-SG (select by SG ID).

-Type: LDAP (Port 389), Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).
+Type: LDAP (Port 389)
+Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).

-Type: LDAPS (Port 636), Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).
+Type: LDAPS (Port 636)
+Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).

-Type: Kerberos (Port 88), Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).
+Type: Kerberos (Port 88)
+Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).

-Type: DNS (Port 53), Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).
+Type: DNS (Port 53)
+Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).

-Later, you'll add rules from SOC Tooling SGs if they need to query AD.
+9.8 - Outbound rules:

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - refine later.
+All traffic (0.0.0.0/0) to All (::/0) - refine later.

 c.
 SOC-Lab-Win-Endpoint-SG

-Description: Security Group for Windows Endpoints.

-Inbound rules:
+9.7 - Inbound rules:

-Type: RDP (Port 3389), Source: SOC-Lab-JumpBox-SG.
+Type: RDP (Port 3389)
+Source: SOC-Lab-JumpBox-SG.

-Type: DNS (Port 53), Source: SOC-Lab-AD-DC-SG.
+Type: DNS (Port 53)

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - refine later.

-d.
-SOC-Lab-Lin-Server-SG (If including Linux Server)

-Description: Security Group for Linux Server.
+Source: SOC-Lab-AD-DC-SG.

-Inbound rules:
+9.8 - Outbound rules:

-Type: SSH (Port 22), Source: SOC-Lab-JumpBox-SG.

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - refine later.
+All traffic (0.0.0.0/0) to All (::/0) - refine later.

 e.
 SOC-Lab-Wazuh-Manager-SG
 Description: Security Group for Wazuh Manager components.

-Inbound rules:
+9.7 - Inbound rules:

-Type: SSH (Port 22), Source: SOC-Lab-JumpBox-SG.
+Type: SSH (Port 22)
+Source: SOC-Lab-JumpBox-SG.

-Type: Custom TCP (Port 1514 - Wazuh agent registration), Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).
+Type: Custom TCP (Port 1514 - Wazuh agent registration)
+Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).

-Type: Custom TCP (Port 55000 - Wazuh agent communication), Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).
+Type: Custom TCP (Port 55000 - Wazuh agent communication)
+Source: SOC-Lab-Enterprise-Subnet CIDR (10.0.10.0/24).

-Type: Custom TCP (Port 9200 - OpenSearch/Elasticsearch API), Source: SOC-Lab-Tines-SG (you'll create this later).
+Type: Custom TCP (Port 9200 - OpenSearch/Elasticsearch API)
+Source: SOC-Lab-Tines-SG (you'll create this later).

-Type: HTTPS (Port 443 - Kibana Web UI), Source: SOC-Lab-JumpBox-SG.
+Type: HTTPS (Port 443 - Kibana Web UI)
+Source: SOC-Lab-JumpBox-SG.
+9.8 - Outbound rules:

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - refine later.
+All traffic (0.0.0.0/0) to All (::/0) - refine later.

 f.
 SOC-Lab-TheHive-SG

-Description: Security Group for TheHive.

-Inbound rules:
+9.7 - Inbound rules:

-Type: SSH (Port 22), Source: SOC-Lab-JumpBox-SG.
+Type: SSH (Port 22)
+Source: SOC-Lab-JumpBox-SG.

-Type: Custom TCP (Port 9000 - TheHive Web UI), Source: SOC-Lab-JumpBox-SG and SOC-Lab-Tines-SG (for Tines to connect).
+Type: Custom TCP (Port 9000 - TheHive Web UI)
+Source: SOC-Lab-JumpBox-SG and SOC-Lab-Tines-SG (for Tines to connect).
+9.8 - Outbound rules:

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - refine later.
+All traffic (0.0.0.0/0) to All (::/0) - refine later.

 g.
-SOC-Lab-Tines-SG (If self-hosting Tines)
+SOC-Lab-Tines-SG

-Description: Security Group for Tines.

-Inbound rules:
+9.7 - Inbound rules:

-Type: SSH (Port 22), Source: SOC-Lab-JumpBox-SG.
+Type: SSH (Port 22)
+Source: SOC-Lab-JumpBox-SG.

-Type: HTTPS (Port 443 or specific Tines webhook port, e.g., 8080), Source: SOC-Lab-Wazuh-Manager-SG.
+Type: HTTPS (Port 443 or specific Tines webhook port, e.g., 8080)

-If using Limacharlie Cloud Platform's direct webhook, you might need to allow HTTPS from 0.0.0.0/0 on a specific Tines webhook port, but this is less secure.
-Better to route through an authenticated proxy or use Tines cloud which handles this.
+Source: SOC-Lab-Wazuh-Manager-SG.
+9.8 - Outbound rules:

-Outbound rules: All traffic (0.0.0.0/0) to All (::/0) - refine later.
+All traffic (0.0.0.0/0) to All (::/0) - refine later.

-Phase 4: Launching EC2 Instances (Servers) 🖥️
+## Phase 4: Launching EC2 Instances (Servers) 🖥️
 Now we'll launch your virtual servers in their respective subnets.
 Create IAM Role for Wazuh Manager (for AWS Log Ingestion):
 Go to IAM dashboard.
 In the left navigation pane, click "Roles."
 Click "Create role."
 Trusted entity type: AWS service.
 Use case: EC2.
 Click "Next."
 Permissions policies: Search for and attach AmazonS3ReadOnlyAccess.
 (In a production environment, you'd create a custom policy allowing read access only to specific S3 buckets where logs are stored).
 Click "Next."
 Role name: Wazuh-S3-Reader-Role
 Click "Create role."

 Launch EC2 Instances (Repeat for each type):